oleksandr-shvets/clonejs-nano/README.md

     Duck.prototype.quack.call(this);
     console.log("My name is "+ this.name +"!");
 }
-// backward compability with Duck interface:
+// backward compatibility with Duck interface:
 Object.defineProperty(TalkingDuck.prototype, 'name', {
     get: function(){
         return (this.firstName +" "+ this.lastName).trim();